DroopyTersen/spscript/docs/querying-listitems.md

 ## Setup

-If you need to query list items, you need to:
+If you are querying list items, you need to:

 1. Create an SPScript Context, `SPScript.createContext(siteUrl)`
 2. Get a list by Title, `ctx.lists("LIST TITLE")`